Skip to main content

 The Hormonal Axis and Light Exposure

 The SCN’s influence extends beyond just melatonin and cortisol.
 It acts as a central conductor for the entire endocrine orchestra, including the Hypothalamic-Pituitary-Adrenal (HPA) axis, which governs our stress response.
-When the is disrupted by poorly timed light exposure, such as late-night screen use or shift work, the HPA axis can become dysregulated.
+When the circadian rhythm is disrupted by poorly timed light exposure, such as late-night screen use or shift work, the HPA axis can become dysregulated.

 This can lead to a blunted or delayed morning cortisol peak, leaving you feeling sluggish and unmotivated, and elevated cortisol levels at night, which can cause anxiety and difficulty falling or staying asleep.
 This chronic misalignment creates a state of internal biological stress that can have far-reaching consequences for metabolic health and overall well-being.